tkurtbond/tkurtbond.github.io/pages/typographical-conventions.rst

 • A house rule, when notated, is in red italic bold: :house:`Critical Hit`.
 • Loot, when notated, is in bold: :loot:`30 gp`.
 • A player character name, when notated, is in bold: :pc:`Alexa`.
-• A non-player character name, when notated, is in bold italic:
+• A non-player character name, when notated, is in bold italics:
   :npc:`Neven  Wesved`.
+• When a dead player character is notated, their name is in bold and
+  strikethrough: :deadpc:`Bytor`.
+• When a dead non-player character is notated, their name is in bold italics and strikethrough: :deadnpc:`Polam Wesved`.
 • A creature name, when notated, is in red and bold:
   :creature:`Carrion Crawler`.
-• When someone dead is notated, their name is in bold and
-  strikethrough: :dead:`Polam Wesved`.
 • A scene name, when notated, is in italics: :scene:`Across the Chasm`.
 • A GM's name, when notated, is in underlined, overlined dark green: :gm:`T.T.`.
 • A hireling's name, notated, is in underline: :hire:`Symna` and